jackiesafari/dam-attack/README.md

 - Retro grid backgrounds and neon glow effects

 ## 🎯 Development Story

-This game was built through collaboration with **Kiro AI**, demonstrating how AI can accelerate game development:

 1. **Concept to Code**: Started with a simple request for a "beaver-themed Tetris game"
 2. **Iterative Development**: Refined gameplay mechanics through AI-assisted iterations